Single-layer materials: C: graphene and graphyne

 Graphyne is another 2-dimensional carbon allotrope whose structure is similar to graphene's.
 It can be seen as a lattice of benzene rings connected by acetylene bonds.
 Depending on the content of the acetylene groups, graphyne can be considered a mixed hybridization, spn, where 1 < n < 2, compared to graphene (pure sp2) and diamond (pure sp3).

 First-principle calculations using phonon dispersion curves and ab-initio finite temperature, quantum mechanical molecular dynamics simulations showed graphyne and its boron nitride analogues to be stable.

 The existence of graphyne was conjectured before 1960.
-It has not yet been synthesized.
-However, graphdiyne (graphyne with diacetylene groups) was synthesized on copper substrates.
+In 2010, graphdiyne (graphyne with diacetylene groups) was synthesized on copper substrates.

+In 2022 a team claimed to have successfully used alkyne metathesis to synthesise graphyne though this claim is disputed.
+However, after an investigation the team's paper was retracted by the publication citing fabricated data.

+Later during 2022 synthesis of multi-layered γ‑graphyne was successfully performed through the polymerization of 1,3,5-tribromo-2,4,6-triethynylbenzene under Sonogashira coupling conditions.

 Recently, it has been claimed to be a competitor for graphene due to the potential of direction-dependent Dirac cones.